We're Going to Eat You: Production

+The martial arts choreography was carried out by Corey Yuen.

 Large portions of the music from We're Going to Eat You are taken from the Italian horror film Suspiria.
 Tsui said that the reason for the use of this existing music at the time was that there was no budget for an original soundtrack.

 Release

 We're Going to Eat You debuted on 2 April 1980.

 It took in HK$1,054,985.50 in the Hong Kong box office.
 At the end of the year, it placed at number 113 of the top-grossing Hong Kong films for 1980.
-This was very low in comparison to Dangerous Encounters of the First Kind, which was the 33rd top-grossing film at the Hong Kong box office in 1980.
+This was very low in comparison to Dangerous Encounters of the First Kind, which was the 33rd-highest-grossing film at the Hong Kong box office in 1980.
 We're Going to Eat You has been released under several titles, including Hell Has No Gates, No Door to Hell, We Are Going to Eat You, We're Going to Eat You! and Kung Fu Cannibals.
 Tsui has panned the film itself, saying that "it didn't turn out good".